 Tel: (510) 526-4880

-John Burns, Kudan (9th degree black belt), head instructor at Rohai Dojo, has been training in Cuong Nhu for 38 years, in Florida and California.
+John Burns, Kudan (9th degree black belt), head instructor at Rohai Dojo, has been training in Cuong Nhu for 44 years, in Florida and California.
 He has been teaching in Berkeley since 1980.
 He has traveled to China twice to study Chinese Wushu.
-Also, he holds the rank of Yondan (4th degree black belt) in Aikido, and has studied Okinawan and Chinese weapons.
-Master Burns is assisted by several black belt instructors whose experience ranges from 5 to more than 20 years of training.
+He also holds the rank of Godan (5th degree black belt) in Aikido, and has studied Okinawan and Chinese weapons.
+Master Burns is assisted by several black belt instructors whose experience ranges from 5 to more than 40 years of training.

 Our beautiful dojo, or training hall, includes a state-of-the-art Robbins “Bio-Cushion” sports floor.
 This shock-absorbing floor will protect your muscles, joints and bones while you train, so you can perform at peak levels without having to worry about the kinds of stress injuries that often occur on rigid training surfaces (like carpet over concrete).